Modern Slavery Statement

 The Methodist Council oversees the work of the Connexional Team which resources the wider Church in seeking to fulfil Our Calling.
-This statement is adopted by the Methodist Council in seeking ensure that the supply chains procured and utilised by the Connexional Team do not support slavery or human trafficking.
+This statement is adopted by the Methodist Council in seeking to ensure that the supply chains procured and utilised by the Connexional Team do not support slavery or human trafficking.

-The Connexional Team during the year 2017-18 had a procurement policy that already required as part of the tendering process that potential suppliers might be asked about:-
+The Connexional Team has a procurement policy that requires as part of the tendering process that potential suppliers might be asked about: -

 - attitude to and deployment of the UK Living Wage;

 - compliance with the Ethical (Investment) Policy of the Methodism Council which may apply to first-tier suppliers and their supply chains – such advice as is required should be taken from Joint Advisory Committee on the Ethics of Investment (JACEI), Central Finance Board of the Methodist Church (CFB) et al; and

 - compliance with legislation and codes of practice.
 Wherever possible, the Methodist Council only enters into contracts with organisations that are signed up to the Living Wage Foundation and where a supplier is not already signed up, will seek to ensure that the organisation becomes a member of the Living Wage Foundation within a fixed period of time.

-- The Methodist Council will not enter into contracts and if necessary will withdraw from an existing contract, if an organisation does not confirm their commitment to abolishing modern slavery.
+- The Methodist Council will not enter into contracts and if necessary will withdraw from an existing contract, if an organisation does not confirm their commitment to abolishing slavery.

 - New contracts will include wherever possible the right to terminate for breach of the Act.

 Regarding the adoption of this statement, please see Methodist Council Paper MC/19/26.

 Approved by the Methodist Council on 27 January 2021.